 The first painting that really stopped me in my tracks was Titian's Bacchus and Ariadne at London's National Gallery.
 I was a teenager – and the dramatic narrative, incredible technique and sheer energy just bowled me over.
 Ever since then it's been a non-stop love affair with art, old and new.

-All of my work – across broadcasting, curating, writing and publishing – has been about communicating my enthusiasm, knowledge and passion about the arts to the widest possible audiences.
+All of my work – across broadcasting, writing, curating and publishing – has been about communicating my knowledge and passion about the arts to the widest possible audiences.
 And having come to art relatively late, I know that an enthusiastic, open-minded, well-informed guide can be the key to open up the world of art to all of us – not just those few already ‘in the know’.

 After gaining a First in History at Oxford University, I studied European modernism at the Courtauld Institute in London, going on to work at the Tate and Barbican art galleries.
 I then became a curator at the Courtauld and Hayward galleries, working on a range of exhibitions with artists from Quentin Blake to Antony Gormley.
 In 2008, I jumped sideways into the world of publishing, taking up the role of Commissioning Editor for art books at Thames & Hudson, where I produced monographs on contemporary artists, survey and art history books, enjoying occasional forays into fashion, photography and the decorative arts.
-Since 2015 I have worked at Tate Publishing, commissioning and overseeing the gallery's art and children's books, before running independent art publisher HENI.
+After a brief stint at Phaidon Press, I worked at Tate Publishing, commissioning and overseeing the gallery's art and children's books, before running independent art publisher HENI.

-I have also spent the last decade or so writing books myself, including a major monograph on the Turner Prize-winning artist Grayson Perry (continuously in print since 2009), and a guide for children on the joys of contemporary art, now available in ten editions from Catalan to Korean.
-And in the past few years I've loved making a range of programmes and short films for the BBC, the Art Fund, Christie's, Bloomberg TV and more – communicating my love of art to even wider audiences.
+I have also spent the last decade or so writing books myself, including a major monograph on Turner Prize-winning artist Grayson Perry (soon to go into its third edition), and a guide for children on the joys of contemporary art, now available in 11 editions from Catalan to Korean.
+And in recent years I've loved contributing to, and presenting, a range of programmes for BBC TV and radio, the Art Fund, Christie's, Bloomberg TV and more – communicating my love of art to even wider audiences.

-Outside work and beyond my passion for art and books, I love poetry and cinema (all sorts), country walks and wild swimming (all weathers), baking, quilting and gardening (all entirely 'experimental').
+Outside work and beyond my love of art and books, I enjoy poetry and cinema (all sorts), country walks and wild swimming (all weathers), baking, quilting and gardening (all entirely 'experimental').